preetham-ad/Python-Zero-to-Hero/Basics-of-programming.md

 Programming is the process of creating instructions for the computer to follow.
 These instructions are written in a language that the computer can understand, which is called code.
 Just like a recipe guides you to cook a meal, code guides the computer to perform tasks.

 ## 4. Software (S/W)
-Software refers to programs and applications that run on a computer.
-Examples include web browsers, games, and word processors.
-It’s what allows the computer to perform different tasks beyond just processing data.
+Software is a collection of programs and apps that tells a computer what to do.

+Think of it like the set of instructions or tools that let the computer perform tasks, like playing games, browsing the web, or writing documents.

 ## 5. Encoding
 Encoding is the process of converting data into a different format for efficient storage or transmission.
 For example, text encoding converts characters into binary code that a computer can process.